hjfrunblog/hjfrunblog.github.io/docs/internal/resume.md

   <div class="time-span job-time-span">2018.3 ～ 2018.12</div>
 </div>

 Participated in the development of the front-end research and development of Eddie, a big data processing platform.
 The platform visually provides a wealth of data processing functions, such as: data reception, data inspection, data processing, data analysis, data delivery, and abnormal and fault-tolerant processing.
-The framework used on the front end is ReactJS.
+The framework used on the front-end is **ReactJS**.

 <div class="job-record">
   <div class="job-company">PPTV</div>